johnzhang-tech/Autolaw/replit.md

   - Files properly uploading and organizing in transaction-based folders (e.g., "Third_one_6/", "5th_7/")
   - Fixed Q&A page runtime errors by correcting chat API endpoints and React Query configuration
   - Improved Q&A chat interface padding and spacing for better mobile experience
+  - **COMPLETED: User Data Isolation and Admin Role System**
+    - Added user role system (user/admin) to database schema with automatic migration
+    - Implemented complete data isolation: users only see their own transactions, documents, and chat sessions
+    - Admin users can see all data across all users for management purposes
+    - Created admin role management endpoints with proper authorization checks
+    - Added test endpoints to verify user isolation functionality works correctly
+    - Mock user "mock-user-1" configured as admin for testing and development

 ## Recent Architectural Changes